Our ever-expanding team consists of experienced professionals, each with the necessary experience in storytelling, theatre and coaching

 Lisa Maduro is a creative connector.
 With her experience in HR and Operations, she leads the Storytelling Centre team with enthusiasm.
 From her mixed background, she is infinitely curious about the deeper layer that connects people.
 She writes and paints and enjoys inspiring people to get to know themselves better, through the use of artistic expression.

 Eva Asselbergh is a producer and editor.
 She studied language and literature in Ghent and Amsterdam, where she developed a great fascination for the power of language and stories.
-At Storytelling Centre, she will focus on production work for various projects involving language and identity.
+At Storytelling Centre, she will focus on production work for various projects.
 A thinker and doer, with an eye for detail, a great capacity for empathy and a pleasant Flemish accent.
 On Friday evenings, she mainly uses her voice in the local karaoke tent.

 Hamed Rahmani (1992) has a background in communication and fashion.
 Because of the special circumstances of the year 2020, he became interested in social and cultural issues.
 He experienced the power of storytelling himself during Refugee Millenial in the Humanity House in The Hague, where he talked about what it is like to grow up in the Netherlands with a bicultural background.
 And also to discover your sexual identity.
 At Storytelling Centre, he works on various projects, in which he also applies his communication background.